A Rose in Winter

 Longing filled her, a violent yearning for a place she had visited ten thousand times over in her dreams.
 I want this, she cried in her heart, please, let me have it now, at last.
 Let me have it for this small time and I’ll be good forevermore.
 Oh, please.

-“Wolfhaven,” she whispered, and it was he needed to hear.
+“Wolfhaven,” she whispered, and it was all he needed to hear.

 Excerpted from A Rose in Winter by Shana Abé.
 Copyright © 1998 by Shana Abé.
 Excerpted by permission of Bantam, a division of Random House LLC.
 All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.